nixworks/public/news/2005/09/13/README.md

 ##### Chinese President
 ### [ President of the People's Republic of China Hu Jintao meets with U.S. President George W. Bush at the United Nations during the Leaders' Gathering in honor of the 60th Anniversary of the UN's founding. ](/news/2005/09/13/president-of-the-people-s-republic-of-china-hu-jintao-meets-with-u-s-president-george-w-bush-at-the-united-nations-during-the-leaders-ga.md)
-_Context: George W. Bush, U.S. President, China, Hu Jintao, Chinese President, United Nations_
+_Context: U.S. President, China, Chinese President, George W. Bush, United Nations, Hu Jintao_

 ##### Chief Justice
 ### [ Chief Justice nominee John Roberts affirms before the Senate Judiciary Committee today his belief in a constitutional right to privacy, which underpins many Constitutional amendments (viz.
 1, 4, 5, 9, 13 and 14) as well as "Roe v.
 Wade".
 (This does not translate to support specifically for "Roe v.
 Wade".)
 He answers questions regarding civil rights in wartime, torture and the role on international law in interpreting the Constitution. ](/news/2005/09/13/chief-justice-nominee-john-roberts-affirms-before-the-senate-judiciary-committee-today-his-belief-in-a-constitutional-right-to-privacy-whi.md)